 If the pipe were rotated whilst either moving up or down, the axial component of friction is reduced and as such the drag force is reduced to almost nothing.

-If the drill string does not experience any additional torsional forces and the torque at bit is zero.
 If we sum up the torque experienced by each component due to the side force load from bit to surface, we can compute the torque in the string.

 Differences in the side forces for each of the tension conditions results in different torque profiles.

 The Tension and Torque plots are useful to those designing downhole assemblies.
 To make use of the tension and torque values we need to know the tension and torque limits.